nuclio/nuclio-jupyter/README.md

 nuclio functions are a great way to provide well defined code + dependencies + environment definitions, functions can be versioned, archived, and restored by simply storing and re-applying their artifacts.

-after we defined a functions using the `%nuclio` magic commands or directly from the API, we can `export` them, we can also use the `archive` command to pack multiple files in the same `zip` archive with the code and spec, store it locally or upload the archive to cloud storage using a single command.<br>
+after we defined a functions using the `%nuclio` magic commands or directly from the API, we can `build` them, we can also use the `add` command to pack multiple files in the same `zip` archive with the code and spec, store it locally or upload the archive to cloud storage using a single command.<br>

 when we want to deploy the function, we use the `deploy` command or API, just specify the